technomancy7/arturo.py/README.md

 # arturo.py
-A simple wrapper around the arturo scripting language.
+A concept simple wrapper around the arturo scripting language.
+Just an experimental idea, nothing concrete yet.
 Requires the arturo binary to be findable in PATH.

 ## todo